18F/eng-hiring/_pages/pre-work/backend.md

 - Include instructions on how to run your program.
 Make sure that someone familiar with your chosen language can easily run your code.

-- Include tests, and instructions on how to run the tests.
+- Include tests and instructions on how to run the tests.

 Please don't spend more than 3 hours on your exercise.
-If reach 3 hours, and haven't completed work, please contact us and we'll help you decide what to do next.
+If you reach 3 hours, and haven't completed work, please contact us and we'll help you decide what to do next.